kouatcheu1/Financial_and_Behavioral_Analysis/README.md

 ## Introduction

-This project aimed to leverage customer data to segment the audience, understand different behaviors, and identify high-value customer groups.
-The insights will enable targeted marketing and personalized engagement strategies.
+<p align="justify">This project aimed to leverage customer data to segment the audience, understand different behaviors, and identify high-value customer groups.
+The insights will enable targeted marketing and personalized engagement strategies.</p>

 ## Problem Statement